Introduction to the Helsinki Corpus TEI XML edition

 The sections 'Background' and 'Conversion project in detail' were included on the Helsinki Corpus TEI XML CD-ROM distributed at the Helsinki Corpus Festival in September 2011.

 This introduction gives some background information on the conversion project, describes the process undertaken, and provides a list of the project members.
-More information will be added shortly.

 The reference line for the XML version of the Helsinki Corpus reads: